Lutein and zeaxanthin are powerful antioxidants that promote eye health. Some fruits and vegetables, like kale, offer more lutein than carrots alone.

 Only in recent years have the beneficial effects of lutein and zeaxanthin on skin been discovered.

-Furthermore, lutein and zeaxanthin may protect your skin cells from premature aging and UVB-induced tumors (27).
+Furthermore, animal studies show that lutein and zeaxanthin may protect your skin cells from premature aging and UVB-induced tumors.
+More studies are needed before any specific recommendations can be made (

 Lutein and zeaxanthin are widely recommended as dietary supplements to prevent visual loss or eye disease.